CharlelieLrt/modulus/docs/api/models/diffusion.rst

 as a building block for more complex models.
 Backbones support both conditional and unconditional modeling.
 Currently, there are two provided
-backbones: the SongUNet, as implemented in the :class:`~physicsnemo.models.diffusion.song_unet.SongUNet` class and the DhariwalUNet, as implemented in the :class:`~physicsnemo.models.diffusion.dhariwal_unet.DhariwalUNet` class.
+backbones: the SongUNet, as implemented in the :class:`~physicsnemo.models.diffusion_unets.SongUNet` class and the DhariwalUNet, as implemented in the :class:`~physicsnemo.models.diffusion_unets.DhariwalUNet` class.
 These models were introduced in the papers `Score-based generative modeling through stochastic differential equations, Song et al. <https://arxiv.org/abs/2011.13456>`_ and `Diffusion models beat gans on image synthesis, Dhariwal et al.